Saddled with big student loans? These companies help employees pay off school debt | Produced by Advertising Publications

 PwC, formerly known as PricewaterhouseCoopers, has a popular loan-offset program for employees: PwC pays part of their student loans as a benefit, offering $100 a month in loan payments for up to six years.
 That can cut loan principal and interest by as much as $10,000 and shorten employees’ debt-payoff period by up to three years.
 About 8,700 PwC staffers are currently signed up for the benefit and 8,069 are receiving payments.
 Since launching the program in 2016, PwC — among the first large companies to tackle the student debt issue via loan repayment — has paid off $25.9 million worth of workers’ debt.

-Julie Schenck, an accountant with PwC’s mergers and acquisitions division in McLean, Va., finally paid off her entire $3,000 student loan in April after starting a $100-monthly payment plan through work.
+Julie Schenck, an accountant with PwC’s mergers and acquisitions division in McLean, Virginia, finally paid off her entire $3,000 student loan in April after starting a $100-monthly payment plan through work.

 She now recommends PwC’s benefit program to other new employees.
 “I always make sure to ask if it’s something that impacts a new employee, they should get it (the student loan offset) started,” said Schenck.
 “It really is easy to set up.
 And you see it coming straight out of your paycheck” directly to the lender.
 “No one ever says ‘no, thanks,’ because it’s such a great benefit.”